 Images courtesy of the Artist and TKG+, Taipei

 Chang En-Man (b.
-1976, Taitung, Taiwan) works between film, photography, sculpture and performance.
+1967, Taitung, Taiwan) works between film, photography, sculpture and performance.
 Born to a Han Father and Paiwan mother, her identity sparked a desire to return to indigenous tribal lands to discover her roots.
 Her artistic practice explores the intertwining relationships between Taiwanese indigenous tribes and their land in the face of colonisation.
 Chang’s work has been exhibited in Taiwan, Canada, Thailand and Korea.
-She is currently a PhD candidate at the Tainan National University of the Arts.
+She is currently a PhD student at the Tainan National University of the Arts.
 She lives and works in Taipei, Taiwan.